Ademie/providerstate/README.md

     FutureProvider etc
     https://pub.dev/packages/provider#existing-providers

-For this project I used (ChangeNotifierProvider) to register the (ListProvider) I created
+For this project I used (ChangeNotifierProvider) to register the (ListProvider) I created.

-After defining your state globally, to use it in a specific widget/place, wrap that widget with (Consumer) make it as deep rooted in the project as possible.
+After defining your state globally, to use it in a specific widget/place, wrap that widget with (Consumer), while calling the type <ListProvider>

+Note don't forget to notifyListeners in your (ListProvider)